jlapeyre/PrimeSieve.jl/README.md

 ### apopcount

 This is a only curiosity.
-It is supposed to be an optimized C (C++) function, but doing the same thing in a Julia loop is faster:
+It is supposed to be an optimized C (C++) function, but doing the same thing in a Julia loop is much faster.

 `apopcount(arr)` gives the number of 1's in the binary representation of the array `arr`.
 The length of the array is truncated to a multiple of 8.